oberonamsterdam/react-api-data/README.md

 };
 ```

-Multiple default params can be set.
+You can set default values for multiple parameters or only part of the parameters.
 Their value should be either a `string` or a `number`.

-Please note that these `defaultParams` will be overwritten if they are explicitly set in the URL.
+Please note that these `defaultParams` will be overwritten if they are explicitly set in the request paramaters.

 ## Uploading a file